For Florida Renters in Crisis

 For rent specifically, privacy carries real weight:

-A private fundraising approach avoids all of these — your situation isn't searchable, indexed, or visible to anyone outside the people you personally invite.
+A private request avoids all of these — your situation isn't searchable, indexed, or visible to anyone outside the people you personally invite.
 Family, close friends, coworkers, faith community, neighbors — the same circle who would have stopped by with groceries if they'd known.

 For the practical mechanics of asking — scripts, who to message first, how to follow up — see the complete guide on asking friends and family for help.
 And for a side-by-side comparison of A Better Gift against GoFundMe and other platforms specifically for rent situations, see our platform comparison for rent fundraising.